vinkla/laravel-translator/README.md

 }
 ```

 Here's an example of a translatable Laravel Eloquent model.
+Remember to fill the `$fillable` array the translatable attributes.

 ```php
 <?php namespace Acme\Articles;